aivanov-msx2/bliss-site/README.md

 git push stage stage
 ```

-A production server has not yet been set up on dreamhost.
-First, I suggest getting everything finished and all the content updated on `stage` first.
+The SSH user you will need to use with git on the stage server is: `dh_jq6dx5`

+#

 ## `main` branch

-_The `prod` remote server has not been created yet, so don't do the following until after creation and setup._
+_The `prod` remote server has not been created on dreamhost yet, so don't do the following until after creation and setup.
+First, I suggest getting everything finished and all the content updated on `stage` first._

+_The `main` branch should never been worked on directly.
+Only perform work on stage.
+Then, when you are sure the changes are good, merge them into the `main` branch and push it to the prod server._

-After all work is completed on `stage` branch, locally merge `stage` into `main`.
+After all work is completed and tested on `stage` branch, locally merge `stage` into `main` and push to the prod server.

 ```
 git pull stage stage